thanhson1085/DemoCoin/docs/erc20_token.md

 ```

 Now, it is ready to write your own smart contract.
-We can remove the sample file `Metacoin.sol` and create a new `.sol` file in `contracts` directory.
+We can remove the sample file `Metacoin.sol` and create a new `.sol` (IcoContract.sol) file in `contracts` directory.
+After that, you copy source code from [this link](https://github.com/thanhson1085/DemoCoin/blob/master/contracts/IcoContract.sol), and paste to your new contract file.

+In the contract, there are some main points need to explain as the below:

 For ICO, we should create a ERC20 Token.
 The below is an example for Standard ERC20 Token:
 ```
 // ================= ERC20 Token Contract start =========================